Frequently Asked Questions for NUT Representatives and Members - Summer Term 2014

 We’re asking all members to:

-- Prepare for strike action in state schools, academies and sixth form colleges across England and Wales on March 26th - to demonstrate to politicians, parents and the public the degree of anger among teachers
+- Prepare for strike action in schools, academies and sixth form colleges across England and Wales on 10 July - to demonstrate to politicians, parents and the public the degree of anger among teachers.

 This document offers advice and guidance on the most common questions about strike action and action short of strike action.
 More detailed briefings on the issues involved can be found on the NUT website at: www.teachers.org.uk/campaigns/protect-teachers